-TCP Reno is a classic congestion control method which adopts an additive increase and multiplicative decrease (AIMD) algorithm.
+TCP Reno is a classic congestion control method which adopts an Additive Increase and Multiplicative Decrease (AIMD) algorithm.
 Here, cwnd is increased each time the TCP sender receives an ACK segment acknowledging new data.
 The increase is $\frac{1}{cwnd}$ segments during the congestion avoidance phase, and as a result, cwnd is expected to be increased by one segment during one RTT.

-The Reno packet trace we used here is collected in the network configuration with Ethernet (see Figure 1), and we picked up a part from 27.010458 sec. to 45.99513 sec. in the trace, where there no retransmissions are detected for 7068 data segments.
-We used N=500 in calculating the Lomb periodogram.
+The Reno packet trace we used here is collected in the network configuration with Ethernet (see Figure 1), and we picked up a part from 27.010458 sec to 45.99513 sec in the trace, where no retransmissions are detected for 7068 data segments.